Mark E. Walker: Madera-Rivera v. Detzner

 In September 2018, Walker decided another significant voting rights case, in which he granted a preliminary injunction against the Florida secretary of state, directing him to ensure that Spanish speaking voters have access to ballots in the Spanish language for the November 2018 elections.
 This decision, made on the basis of Section 4(e) of the Voting Rights Act, was especially critical, as Florida was grappling with a recent influx of Puerto Ricans fleeing the aftermath of 2017's Hurricane Maria.

 League of Women Voters v.
 Scott

 After the 2018 midterms, Walker ruled in favor of then-governor Rick Scott who oversaw the state's ongoing recount in which he was a candidate for U.S. Senate.
 “Though sometimes careening perilously close to a due process violation, Scott’s most questionable conduct has occurred in his capacity as a candidate rather than as governor," Walker wrote.
 Though Scott's actions were “reckless and haphazard“ and “Scott has toed the line between imprudent campaign-trail rhetoric and problematic state action.
 But he has not crossed that line."

 Anti-riot law

-On September 9, 2021, Walker blocked Florida's anti-riot law as violation of the 1st amendment.
+On September 9, 2021, Walker blocked Florida's anti-riot law as a violation of the First Amendment.